How to submit

 Researchers and the UKCCIS Evidence Group work in collaboration to extract pertinent research findings of interest to stakeholders and to develop a Research Highlight document for dissemination to a wide network of stakeholders, represented in the UKCCIS Working Groups and Executive Board, encompassing the public, private and third sectors.

 UKCCIS Evidence Group Research Highlights are an effective medium for the communication of key research findings to other policymakers, researchers, government Ministers and families, enhancing the influence of research in the development of internet safety programmes and policies.

-Research Highlights are produced according to a standard template, available from LINK.
+Research Highlights are produced according to a standard template (Download).
 Research Highlights incorporate key findings and a brief description of research methodology/rationale.
 All Research Highlights include a link to the original publication and contact details for a named individual involved in the research project, enabling interested parties to follow up their interest in the research.

 A clear and straightforward editorial process has been established for the production of a UKCCIS Research Highlight.

 - Researchers must first contact the UKCCIS Evidence Group to express their interest in developing a UKCCIS Research Highlight.
 Email Jo Bryce at JBryce@uclan.ac.uk.

 - Researchers will be asked to submit a short (5-6 pages) summary of the research project to UKCCIS.
 It is vital that researchers create a short summary at this initial stage – many research projects will produce diverse findings, only a fraction of which are relevant to UKCCIS stakeholders.
 Through the submission of a short summary, the UKCCIS Evidence Group will be able to determine those aspects of the research project of particular interest, and develop a Research Highlight document accordingly.